codepath/android_guides/Getting-Started-with-Gradle.md

 distributionUrl=http\://services.gradle.org/distributions/gradle-1.12-all.zip
 ```

-Gradle will see if the version has already been installed.
+Gradle will use this configuration to see if the version has already been installed.
 If not, it will be downloaded and stored in a separate directory.
 (For Unix machines, the various Gradle downloads will live in ~/.gradle/wrapper.)

 In addition, you will need to setup the Android Gradle plugin by setting your build.gradle to have a dependency: